 - Preheat the oven to 350 F. Grease and flour two 9-inch round cake pans.

-- Prepare the cake: In a large bowl with an electric mixer, combine the flour, sugar, baking powder, salt, milk, and butter.
+In a large bowl with an electric mixer, combine the flour, sugar, milk, butter, baking powder and salt.
 Blend until the butter is evenly mixed.
 Add the vanilla.
 Beat at low speed for 1 minute, then increase the speed to high and beat for 2 minutes, scraping the bowl constantly, beating until the mixture is light and fluffy.

 - In another bowl, beat egg whites until stiff.
 Gently but thoroughly fold the whites into the cake batter.
 Pour evenly into the prepared pans.